chhiara/git-annex-tutorial/README.md

 ```
 From now on, we are connected remotly to UniServer and the following commands will be run on this machine.

 Let's clone the repository from the local to the remote server.
-Then, we may want to add the name "UniServer" in the description of the repository in the init command, to easily identify it in the future:
+Then, we may want to add the description "UniServer repo gitannex" in the init command, to easily identify the repository in the future:

 ```shell
 $ git clone user@<local-ip>:data-annex data-annex/